How to choose Aviator Sunglasses for Small Faces

 The Corsair is another navigator style, slightly smaller than the similar Archer and with added features for a sharper personality.
 For those seeking a “tried and true” teardrop style, the Concorde is usually good for small faces but will dip deeper to your cheeks compared to similar styles.

-Small Round Faces
+Aviators for Small Round Faces

 This face shape can also stand out with sunglasses containing acetate.
 The Fusion Collection is Randolph’s premium acetate line with soft acetate inline around the lens and temple tips.
 This allows for a more comfortable fit and a fashion-forward style.